-Pay an amount into Mr P's SIPP so that the transfer value is increased by the loss calculated above
+Pay an amount into Mrs F's SIPP so that the transfer value is increased by the loss calculated above

-If the redress calculation demonstrates a loss, the compensation should, if possible, be paid into Mr P's pension plan.
+I appreciate that Mrs F has asked for any redress to be paid to her direct.
+But I still consider that since the loss Mrs F has suffered is within her pension, it's right to try to restore the value of her pension provision if that is possible.
+So, if the redress calculation demonstrates a loss, the compensation should, if possible, be paid into Mrs F's pension plan.
 The payment should allow for the effect of charges and any available tax relief.
 The compensation shouldn't be paid into the pension plan if it would conflict with any existing protection or allowance.

-If a payment into the pension isn't possible or has protection or allowance implications, it should be paid directly to Mr P as a lump sum after making a notional deduction to allow for income tax that would otherwise have been paid.
-Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to his likely income tax rate in retirement - presumed to be 20%.
+If a payment into the pension isn't possible or has protection or allowance implications, it should be paid directly to Mrs F as a lump sum after making a notional deduction to allow for income tax that would otherwise have been paid.
+Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to her likely income tax rate in retirement - presumed to be 20%.
 So, making a notional deduction of 15% overall from the loss adequately reflects this.